 I've been quietly involved in OpenStack since before it had a name: people in the project who know me ask me interesting questions, and I give thoughtful answers.

-I believe OpenStack plays a vital role in the open source ecosystem and in the future of cloud technology, one of the key projects that serves to promote "innovation and choice on the Internet", as Mozilla is fond of saying.
-The open source nature of OpenStack opens up economic opportunities in cloud technology around the world.
-It is an important example of one style of modern open source development, funded by corporate interests but guided by the technical governance of individual contributors.
+I believe open infrastructure plays a vital role in the open source ecosystem and in the future of open technology, serving to promote "innovation and choice on the Internet", as Mozilla is fond of saying.
+The open source nature of the projects hosted at the Open Infrastructure Foundation open up economic opportunities in open infrastructure technology around the world.
+They are important examples of one style of modern open source development, funded by corporate interests but guided by the technical governance of individual contributors.

 Allison has already been nominated by: